Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 **Presentation/Discussion:**

-- Content to cover in this LO:
+- Content to cover in this activity:
     - What is software distribution and what aspects of it are important for research software?
     - What kinds of software exist and how are they best distributed?
     - What should you keep in mind when people ask for help on software distribution?
-- Slide presentation and activities on research software distribution from the Netherlands eScience Center course are available to reuse and adapt, as long as they are properly cited and attribution is given under CC BY 4.0 license.
+- Slide presentation and activities on research software distribution from the Netherlands eScience Center course are available to reuse and adapt, as long as they are properly cited and attribution is given under CC BY 4.0 licence.

 ### Resources